NathanBaraka/simple_shell/README.md

 3. The function to display the user input.
 4. The function to execute commands
 5. The main source code which will hold as the Entry point.
+The files include the
+show_prompt, nathan_myPrint, myown_format, show_prompt and client_rule.